How do I create a Formula question in New Quizzes?

 Add Formula Definition

 Type the formula definition in the formula field.
 Make sure the formula does not contain any brackets or equal signs.

 Notes: The Formula Definition supports the following operators: + (add), - (subtract), * (multiply), / (divide), and ^ (power).

 Generate Possible Solutions

-In the error margin of field, enter the margin of error for the student's answer .
+In the Margin type field, select the absolute or percent margin type .
+Enter the margin of error for the student's answer in the +/- margin of error field .
 Responses are based on relative error in addition to absolute error.
 Margins of error can be created as a percentage or as a point value (up to three decimal places).